rahulsm27/project_dvc/README.md

 ----------------X------------------------------------X-----------
 ## MAKEFILE

-makefile can make running repetitive commdns easier
+Makefile can make running repetitive commands easier

 ----------------X------------------------------------X----
 ##  POETRY

 Dependency resolution and locking of external libraries.

 1. Depenency resolved.
 Final version stored in lock file
 2. Create dependency groups and install packages within a specific dependency group.For test create one depenency group and for prodcution another.

 In command line run below command to create pyproject.toml file

 1. poetry init
 2. specify dependenceis in pyporject.toml file
 3. poetry install
 Use this command to install dependencies.
 It will automatically create a venv and install.
 Poetry makes project environment isolation one of its core features.